-You can do the installation yourself, all you need is a drill, a screwdriver, a cable detector, and a self-leveling laser.
+You can do the installation yourself, all you need is a drill, a screwdriver, a cable detector, and a self-levelling laser.
 You can rent them or buy them, about $50 each.
 You do need the landlord’s permit if you plan to do some changes in the space.
 Make sure you have a written permit.
 It can be an email or a text message.
-For many of you who might not know, an email saying ‘yes I agree’ is a valid legal binding contract.
+For many of you who might not know, an email saying “yes I agree” is a valid legally binding contract.

 #3: Set a date

-Your exhibition can run a couple of weeks or a couple of months.
+Your exhibition can run for a couple of weeks or a couple of months.
 You can even extend it if it goes well.
 But you need to set a fixed date for the inauguration and stick to it.
 Weekends are good, but avoid holidays or other important days.
 Don’t compete with other inaugurations or exhibitions.
-The most important, make sure the date is realistic.
+Most importantly, make sure the date is realistic.

 #4: Spread the words